Kanboard Documentation

 Formatter Overrides

-Here an example to override formatter objects in Kanboard:
+Here is an example of overriding formatter objects in Kanboard:

 class MyFormatter extends UserAutoCompleteFormatter